 This Deschutes Brewery burger from a cow that was fed the brewery’s spent grain.
 BEER FED BEEF, PEOPLE.
 BEER.
 FED.
 BEEF.

-I’ll just be over here at Crux Fermentation Project with the best house-made pretzel I’ve ever put in my face hole.
+I’ll just be over here at Crux Fermentation Project with the best house-made pretzel and beer mustard I’ve ever put in my body.